AdBoc/BookBacklogManager/README.md

 0.4.7 - added status and deadline management in currently reading tab

+0.5 - big changes were made to css, smaller changes to currentReads and Backlog

 TO DO:
 When confirmed password is filled and password changes it does not notice Token should be stored in cookies